Multiple dispersive bounds. II) Sub-threshold branch-cuts: Analysis of the spacelike experimental and lattice data on the charged kaon form factor

 Adopting the LQCD results from the HotQCD Collaboration\,\cite{Ding:2024lfj} the results obtained with our BGL expansions, truncated at order $M = 6$, are collected in Fig.\,\ref{fig:charged_kaon_HotQCD24_q3.5}.

 Both BGL expansions, including only lattice points with $Q^2 \lesssim 0.4$ GeV$^2$, predict values consistent with the lattice QCD data up to $Q^2 \simeq 28$ GeV$^2$ though within a much larger band of values with respect to the choice $q = 0$ (compare with Fig.\,\ref{fig:charged_kaon_HotQCD24_q0}).
-Moreover, an anomalous increase of the width of the predicted bands is visible also at low $Q^2$, i.e.\,in the $Q^2$-range of values adopted in the fitting procedure.
+Moreover, at variance with Fig.\,\ref{fig:charged_kaon_HotQCD24_q0}, a large width of the predicted bands is visible also at low $Q^2$, i.e.\,in the $Q^2$-range of values adopted in the fitting procedure.
 Both unpleasant features are related to the presence of non-unitary effects in the set of input data.
 The removal of such effects is discussed in the next subsection.